-In the 2024 edition, the French administration revised supply and consumption of gas/diesel oil from 2011 onwards.
+In the 2025 edition, the French administration revised supply and consumption data from 2011 onwards.

 In the 2024 edition, the French administration started reporting supply and deliveries of bio jet kerosene.

 In the 2021 edition, the French administration revised the deliveries of gas/diesel oil and fuel oil for international marine bunkers and consumption in domestic navigation from 2011 onwards as a result of a change in methodology and improved data for the overseas territories.